 Moreover, present appetite for M&A is low, perhaps unsurprising, given an uncertain macro environment.
 According to a recent survey by Ernst & Young fewer than 25% of global companies say they are now seeking acquisition targets, relative to 38% six months ago.
 The IPO market is also subdued.
-With more than 150 transactions cancelled this year (note the recent postponements of the proposed floats of First Wind in the US and Bluestar Adiesso Nutrition in Hong Kong), equivalent to a combined total of \$55bn, risk aversion levels clearly remain high.
-Market volatility/ uncertainty have been typically cited as the reason for deferral.
+With more than 150 transactions cancelled during 2010, equivalent to a combined total of \$55bn, risk aversion levels clearly remain high.
+Market volatility/uncertainty has been typically cited as the reason for deferral.
 We therefore suggest choosing carefully.
 Mid-cap UK equities may provide fertile ground for stock-picking, with over 20 FTSE-250 companies having succumbed to deals in the past year, but we expect this to be a selective rather than broad trend for 2011.